Compassionate Legal Guidance and Support

 Under Colorado’s wrongful death law, which is found in section 13-21-201 of the Colorado Revised Statutes, certain surviving family members can file a wrongful death claim after losing a loved one.

 If the decedent leaves a husband or wife behind, the surviving spouse has the exclusive right to bring a claim within the first year following the date of death.
 After one year has passed, the surviving spouse and any children have equal rights to file a lawsuit.
 In the absence of a surviving spouse, the decedent’s children have the right to bring a claim.
 When decedents leave behind no spouse and no children, the right to pursue a lawsuit falls to the deceased’s parents.
 Regardless of which family members bring the suit, the claim must be filed within two years of the death.
+With the rising costs of funerals and burials, at a minimum, the argument could be made that those responsible should be held accountable to pay for those damages at a minimum.

 Wrongful Death Damages